 Pancake being flipped on a griddle.

-The Pancake Breakfast will begin at 8am in the Steveston Community Centre parking lot.
+The Pancake Breakfast will begin at 8am.
 PHOTO CREDIT: Steveston Salmon Festival.

 TELL ME MORE ABOUT THE PARADE?

-Metro Vancouver’s biggest Canada Day street parade is a meandering cavalcade with dozens of decorated floats, vintage vehicles, marching bands and—of course—Sammy the Salmon, the event’s famous mascot.
-Moving through the village from 10:00am to noon, the parade’s 2.5km route starts at Garry Point Park and ends at Railway Avenue.
-This map shows the parade route plus the location of all the festival’s sites, stages and attractions.
+Metro Vancouver’s biggest Canada Day street parade is a sparkling cavalcade of decorated floats, vintage vehicles, marching bands and––of course––Sammy the Salmon, the event’s famously fishy mascot.
+Rolling through the village from 10:00am to noon, the parade starts at Garry Point Park and ends at Railway Avenue.
+Click on the festival map above to view the full parade route.

 Look out for Sammy the Salmon in the parade.
 PHOTO CREDIT: Steveston Salmon Festival.

-But before the main procession, don’t miss the charming 9:30am Kids’ Bike Parade, where a host of local children proudly ride past the cheering crowds.
-This extra parade––including decorated bikes, wagons, scooters and kids in Canada-themed costumes––starts at the Gulf of Georgia Cannery National Historic Site parking lot.
+But it’s not the only procession you can watch here.
+At 9:30am, you’ll also find the charming Kids’ Bike Parade, with dozens of local and visiting children proudly riding past the cheering crowds.
+This extra parade––featuring decorated bikes, wagons, scooters and kids in Canada-themed costumes––starts at the Gulf of Georgia Cannery National Historic Site parking lot.

 Children riding bikes on Canada Day.